 Since 2017, WildBound has organized over 10 learning expeditions to the Antarctic, the Arctic (Iceland, Greenland, Svalbard) and the Himalayas (Nepal, Bhutan, Tibet).
 In 2017, WildBound’s founder Songqiao Yao participated in the Antarctic Treaty Consultative Meeting in China.
 In 2018, WildBound supported the China Tourism Association in drafting environmental guidelines for Chinese Tourism to Antarctica.
 Along with WWF, Greenpeace China and Greenovation Hub, WildBound initiated the China Polar Protection and Action Network, involving policy makers, academics, travel agents and NGOs to collaborate on advancing China’s participation in a sustainable future for the polar regions.

 At WildBound, we excel in designing transformative experiences that reconnect people with themselves, each other, and the natural world.
 Through these connections, we foster a sense of unity with our ancestors and future generations.
-By reconnecting with ourselves, we aim to bring well-being to individuals in our currently separated world and amplify the voices of non-human species and perspectives.
-This approach seeks to establish a more equal and balanced relationship within the web of life, addressing the fundamental causes of many of our issues.
-At the same time, it brings well-being and acts as a peace offering to the future.
+We aim to bring well-being to individuals in our currently separated world and amplify the voices of non-human species and perspectives.
+This approach seeks to establish a more equal and balanced relationship within the web of life, addressing the fundamental causes of many issues we face today.

 Songqiao YAO